fivetran/dbt_iterable_source/README.md

 ### Passing Through Additional Fields

 This package includes fields we judged were standard across Iterable users.
 However, the Fivetran connector allows for additional columns to be brought through in the `event_extension` and `user_history` objects.
 Therefore, if you wish to bring them through, leverage our passthrough column variables.

+**Notice**: A `dbt run --full-refresh` is required each time these variables are edited.

 These variables allow for the passthrough fields to be aliased (alias) and casted (transform_sql) if desired, but not required.
 Datatype casting is configured via a sql snippet within the transform_sql key.
 You may add the desired sql while omitting the as field_name at the end and your custom pass-though fields will be casted accordingly.
 Use the below format for declaring the respective pass-through variables: